-In essence, there is nothing wrong with working with a small broker, in fact choosing one can hold many benefits.
+In essence, there is nothing wrong with working with a small broker, in fact choosing one can hold many benefits such as their services including the separately managed prime brokerage account, IRA, and others.
 When you ask this question, you are looking to see and hear from them a commitment to selling your business, selling it for a fair price and that they will work hard on marketing your business.
 Big firms can be dynamic, as can small firms but it pays to measure how driven a firm is to getting a result.

 How successful are you in selling businesses, especially one like mine?

 On one hand, you do need to bear in mind the economy.
 When a recession has hit, the market will be slow and sales can be hard to come by.
 That said, you still need to be able to have some form of objective measure of how well and successful the business broker is selling businesses, especially ones like yours.